sheret1/chesapeakehsband.com/README.md

 <section id="auditions">
     <h2>Auditions</h2>
-    - Auditions times will be posted here when they are being held.
+    <li>- Auditions times will be posted here when they are being held.
-    - Email with your preferred audition time.
+    <li>- Email with your preferred audition time.
-    - Auditions held in the band room.
+    <li>- Auditions held in the band room.

   <section id="shows">
     <h2>Shows/Competitions</h2>